divanerd/Moon/about/index.md

 comments: false
 ---

 Hi, I'm Timan.
-In the past <10 years

-## Features
-* Minimal, you can focus on your content
-* Responsive
-* Disqus integration
-* Syntax highlighting
-* Optional post image
-* Social icons
-* Page for sharing projects
+In the past <10 years I have worked in Software Engineering, Data Analysis and Business Intelligence roles.
+I believe Data Science training will be the proverbial icing on the cake.
+I look forward to tackling problems with my new toolset.

+## Other things I enjoy
+* Visiting other countries (some favs include India, Poland and Denmark)
+* Music: EDM, House, Hip Hop
+* Food: anything from salmon sashimi to raclette
-* Optional background image
+* Wine
-* Simple navigation menu
+* Investing
-* MathJax support
+* Serving others